Just for Applicants

-Due to the COVID-19 outbreak, we realize that many students have not had an opportunity to visit our campus and may have questions related to completing the enrollment process at Ohio State Newark.
 We have gathered documents and helpful resources on this page so that it is a “one stop shop” for our admitted students.

 Once you are admitted to Ohio State you must activate your Ohio State email account (BuckeyeMail) and check your email often.

 Need help with your email activation?
 Call 614-688-HELP (4357) or email email@example.com.

 Watch Us Grow: The John and Mary Alford Center for Science and Technology

 Student Life at Ohio State Newark